SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 Use this dashboard to:

 - Determine the number of open file descriptors in all hosts.
-If the number of open file descriptors reaches the maximum file descriptor limits,, it can cause IOException errors.
+If the number of open file descriptors reaches the maximum file descriptor limits, it can cause IOException errors.
 - Identify anomalies in CPU usage, memory usage, major/minor page faults and reads/writes over time.
 - Troubleshoot memory leaks using the resident set memory trend chart.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Windows-OpenTelemetry/Process-Metrics-Details.png')} alt="Process Metrics - Details" />